 An Introduction To R For Modeling Portfolio Risk and Return

 By James Picerno

-For a bit of historical perspective, consider the chart below, which shows the rolling 10-year annualized risk premia for GMI, US stocks (Russell 3000), and US Bonds (Bloomberg Aggregate Bond) through last month.
-Note that GMI’s current 10-year performance (red line) has pulled back recently, but remains elevated compared with results over the past decade.
+For historical context, here’s a chart of rolling 10-year annualized risk premia for GMI, US stocks (Russell 3000), and US Bonds (Bloomberg Aggregate Bond) through last month.
+Note that GMI’s current 10-year performance (red line) has recently pulled back after surging to over 8%.

 Now let’s turn to a summary of the methodology and rationale for the estimates above.
 The basic idea is to reverse engineer expected return, based on risk assumptions.
 Rather than trying to predict return directly, this approach relies on the moderately more reliable model of using risk metrics to estimate the performances of asset classes.
 The process is relatively robust in the sense that forecasting risk is slightly easier than projecting return.
 With the necessary data in hand, we can calculate the implied risk premia with the following inputs: